570 11

 - When working around the edges (where you can’t use the full stencil), I used a small round foam brush, which was helpful.
 I also had a small paintbrush to fill in any parts of the stencil that didn’t get as dark as I wanted, or around the edges where the foam roller couldn’t reach.

 - After using my stencil 5-6 times, I washed the paint off.
 While the paint never seemed to get on the bottom of the stencil, it made it easier to see the grout lines.
-Cutting Edge Stencils has an awesome guide for you to use if you don’t already have grout lines, but since I was working with real grout lines, I had to line things up with my pre-existing grout lines.
+Cutting Edge Stencils also has an awesome guide for you to use if you don’t already have grout lines to work with.

 - If you happen to get paint where you don’t want it, use a wet cotton swab and simply wipe it away.
 It comes off easily if you catch it right away.